 As Tom Petty once said, “The waiting is the hardest part.”

-While I wait as my novel The Witch is shopped, I realized that none of my writing had been published on DavidCastello.com.
+While I wait as my novel The Crow and the Chrysalis is being shopped, I realized that none of my writing had been actually published on DavidCastello.com.
 All of my content linked out to other sites such as The Daily Beast, ecophiles and WestPalmBeach.com.

 To remedy the situation, I launched Spotlight on History.
 Here you will find my take on various events throughout history that I found too compelling to ignore.